roopdawg/Resume_Parser_using_Claude/README.md

 ## Features

 - **Resume Upload**: Supports PDF and DOCX resume uploads.
-- **Parsing with Claude**: Utilizes the Claude API for extracting structured data from resumes.
+- **Parsing with Claude [NOT COMPLETED]**: Utilizes the Claude API for extracting structured data from resumes.
-- **Vector Storage with Pinecone**: Stores resume vectors for efficient similarity search.
+- **Vector Storage with Pinecone [NOT FINALIZED]**: Stores resume vectors for efficient similarity search.
-- **Query Matching**: Retrieves top matching resumes based on job descriptions or candidate queries.
+- **Query Matching [NOT COMPLETED - NEED TO COLLABORATE WITH RAILS ENGINEER]**: Retrieves top matching resumes based on job descriptions or candidate queries.

 ## Prerequisites